Chart Color Schemes

 Oak Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Oak Park has a high level of cultural diversity, with 35.6% of its population born overseas and 35.3% speaking a language other than English at home.
-Christianity is the main religion in Oak Park, making up 46.4% of people.
-However, Hinduism is overrepresented compared to Greater Melbourne, comprising 7.1% of Oak Park's population versus 4.4%.
+Oak Park's cultural diversity is notable, with 35.6% of its residents born overseas and 35.3% speaking a language other than English at home.
+Christianity is the predominant religion in Oak Park, accounting for 46.4% of the population.
+Hinduism is notably overrepresented compared to Greater Melbourne, comprising 7.1% versus 4.4%.

 Frequently Asked Questions - Diversity